Stilone/World-of-Warcraft-Ratings/README.md

 # Installation

-The project is straightforward to set up..
+The project is straightforward to set up.
 No dependency installation is required.
+To run the project, download and open the file:

 ``home.page.html``